Local Development Plan

 - provide information on the available potential for further housing development in settlements

-A copy of the Council’s latest housing monitor for the 2017 period can be accessed here
+A copy of the Council’s housing monitor for the 2017 period can be accessed here

 Current Development Plans and Planning Policy.